eatontarbell/Latin-101/reading1.md

 ---
 Translation Into English:
 Hercules killed Antaeus, son of the earth, in Libya.
 Here he was killing guests; he killed him by wrestling.
 He slew Cygnus, the son of Mars, with his arms.
 Mars came and contended with him with arms for his son's sake, but Jupiter sent a thunderbolt between them.
-❌ Hesione's whale was attached to Troy. **Correction: Hesione put the whale next to Troy.**
+❌ Hesione's whale was attached to Troy. **Correction: Hesione was put next to a whale at Troy.**
  He killed him;
  Laomedon, the father of Hesiones, because he did not return her, he killed with an arrow. ❓ **English?**
- **Correction: He killed him; Laomedon, the father of Hesiones, was killed with an arrow because his daughter did not return.**
+ **Correction: Hercules killed the whale; he also killed Laomedon, the father of Hesione, with arrows because he did not return her.**